-We took a trip over the summer to Oregon, but with the busyness of work and family, I’m just now writing about it over winter break.
-Hopefully this longer-than-expected write-up will serve someone in their trip planning (in addition to my fleeting memory).
+We took a trip over the summer to Oregon, but with the busyness of life, I’m writing about it over winter break.
+Hopefully, this write-up will serve someone in their trip planning (in addition to my fleeting memory).

-“You seem like you belong in Oregon” people told me, “You just need more tattoos.”
-Maybe it’s because I’m odd and nature loving?
-Who knows.
-Either way, I’ve wanted to visit Oregon, and cheap flights into Portland convinced us to make it a reality.
+“You seem like you belong in Oregon; you just need more tattoos.”
+A friend once told me.
+I’ve wanted to go ever since.
+Cheap flights into Portland convinced us to make it a reality.

 We rented a Subaru from Turo, which is like AirBnB for cars.
-It made us fit right in.
-The owner of the car and my husband communicated over the Turo app and it was dropped off at our hotel for us.
+We fit right in.
 Our skeleton itinerary below is followed by the details:

 Day 1: Travel to Portland

-Day 2: Portland for ½ day, waterfalls on the Columbia River Gorge, stay in Stevenson, WA.
+Day 2: Portland for ½ day; waterfalls in the Columbia River Gorge; stay in Stevenson, WA.

 Day 3: Hiking Mt Hood, stay in Bend, OR.